chriskpeterson/vuepress2/docs/writingsamples.md

 ### HPE Synergy Frame Link Module

 I worked on various components of the HPE Synergy project, but the frame link module was my main product.
 I joined the team after the initial launch, quickly learning the product and becoming an information lead.
-After getting up to speed, I noticed the same terminology was being used for the CLI management tool for multiple components.
+After getting up to speed, I noticed the same inconsistent terminology used for the command line interface management tool.
 I worked with the team to update the terminology database and reduce customer confusion.

 [Writing sample](writing-samples/framelinkmodule.html)

 ### ConvergedSystem 700

-The ConvergedSystem product consists of various HPE hardware components and software from multiple other companies.
-ConvergedSystems is a complex product requiring the team to verify that all software and firmware work together without issues.
-To upgrade the software or update the firmware, you must follow an exact sequence of steps across each product.
-Some upgrades require skipping and hopping around the system updating firmware.
-In these instances, I guided the team to provide the best structure for customer success.
-For this program, I wrote firmware and software compatibility matrices and step-by-step upgrade guides.
+The ConvergedSystem product consists of various HPE hardware components and software from third-party companies.
+ConvergedSystems is a complex product requiring the intricate verification that all software and firmware work together without issue.

 [Writing sample](writing-samples/cs700.html)